open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >     cat("The exact power:\n")
 >     print(pow2)
 >
-> Finally, start setting up the code to do the ancova simulations.
+> Finally, start setting up the code to do the ANCOVA simulations.
 Note
-> that for this we need to generate the x-values.
+> that for this we need to generate the  $x $
+> -values.
 In this example it is
-> assumed that the x-values are not under the control of the experimenter
+> assumed that the  $x $
+> -values are not under the control of the
-> but arrive randomly, in the range from 20 to 30 (could e.g. be the age
+> experimenter but arrive randomly, in the range from 20 to 30 (could e.g.
-> of participants in an experiment).
+> be the age of participants in an experiment).
 >
 >     #
->     # Finally compute the power in the ancova - note we already have simulated Y1, Y2-values but have not added the x-part yet
+>     # Finally compute the power in the ANCOVA - note we already have simulated Y1, Y2-values but have not added the x-part yet
 >     #
 >     x1<-matrix(sample(x0,Nsim*J,replace=T),ncol=J) # simulate x-values for y1
 >     x2<-matrix(sample(x0,Nsim*J,replace=T),ncol=J) # simulate x-values for y2